telerik/xaml-docs/controls/raddiagram/features/html-support.md

 ---
-title: Html Support
+title: Html Export
-page_title: Html Support
+page_title: Html Export
-description: Check our &quot;Html Support&quot; documentation article for the RadDiagram {{ site.framework_name }} control.
+description: Check our &quot;Html Export&quot; documentation article for the RadDiagram {{ site.framework_name }} control.
 slug: raddiagram-features-html-support
 tags: html,support
 published: True
 position: 18
 ---

-# Html Support
+# Html Export

 As __RadDiagram__ supports serialization, you can save your diagramming solution in a custom __XML__ format.
-The __HTML support__ is built on top of this serialization logic.
+The __HTML export__ is built on top of this serialization logic.
 It is not conceived as an 'export' from within __RadDiagram__ rather we use JaveScript to convert the RadDiagram's serialization __XML__ into an __SVG__ diagram inside the browser.
 This way you can avoid using any plugins and instead use plain HTML to display a diagramming structure build with __RadDiagram__.
 This script can load a saved XML diagram or use a JavaScript variable that holds it.
 Internally the JavaScript makes use of the Kendo API to output the necessary HTML (SVG tags).
 This doesn't mean however that you need a Kendo UI license to use this script since it only uses a handful of Kendo files which are part of the Kendo core.

 ## SVG Render

-In order to take advantage of the Html support and render a diagramming structure in SVG, you need to include the following scripts in your html page:
+In order to take advantage of the Html export and render a diagramming structure in SVG, you need to include the following scripts in your html page:

 * http://code.jquery.com/jquery-1.7.1.min.js